CTCL/election-websites/theme/readme.txt

 == Description ==

-This theme is for local election officials in the United States.
-Built using research from the Center for Civic Design, it's fast, mobile-friendly and accessible.
-It includes pre-written pages on voting, voter registration, campaign and candidate resources, poll workers and more and a set of election-related icons.
+If you’re a local election official in the United States, you can use this template to get a head-start on building your election website.
+The template will provide you with (1) a pre-built home page with election-related links and icons, (2) pre-loaded web pages on voting, voter registration, election resources, and more.
+The template follows guidelines from the Center for Civic Design and is fast, mobile-friendly and accessible.

 == Changelog ==